pwnkumar221/neat-starter/README.md

 ## Image auto compress

 ```
-Please use this shortcode {% responsiveimage src, alt, sizes %} in place of img tag.
+use this shortcode {% responsiveimage src, alt, sizes %} in place of img tag.
 ```